 - Athletics (track)

-The clubs programme at BNL is designed to provide each child with a holistic education in order to foster the qualities of the ideal learner.
+The clubs programme at Newlands is designed to provide each child with a holistic education in order to foster the qualities of the ideal learner.
 Each club is conducted by expert, enthusiastic coaches and introduces hands-on learning to foster the spirit of collaboration and competition.

 Over the course of one academic year, we are offering our students in the Primary Years Programme four different skill sets.
 We would like our students to have a flavor of a range of skills before they decided what the best fit is for them.